kollersamuel/bluestaq-elevator/README.md

 The CI pipeline will check the formatting using these tools, in Python 3.11.

+Please update the CHANGELOG with any notable changes.

 # Author

 Samuel Koller: E-mail: `samuel.a.koller@gmail.com`, GitHub: `https://github.com/kollersamuel`